 “Google, Facebook, Twitter and Microsoft have been asked to reveal their counter terrorism budgets, but putting a number on that proves to be complex.
 The “hundreds of millions of dollars” estimate from Google is the closest thing to an answer that we’ve seen so far,” Engadget reports.

 It’s clear that social media and the Internet have become a powerful weapon for criminals to promote hate crimes and acts of terrorism.
-Anti-Semitic acts of violence in particular have alarmingly increased in recent years.
+Anti-Semitic acts of violence in particular have alarmingly increased in recent years, just take a look at the recent Kanye West tweets.
 In an Annual Report released by the Anti-Defamation League, the number of anti-semitic physical assaults in 2018 have more than doubled from 2017 and the single deadliest attack against the American Jewish community happened in the same year with the Pittsburgh shooting.

 Removing violent, hate-speech, harassment, and defamation, from internet platforms is becoming a growing problem and is very, very difficult.
 The law has yet to catch-up with the issues plaguing our real-time, social media focused society.